-In some cases you may be able to remove an awn on your own, but do not attempt to if you will make it worse.
+In some cases, you may be able to remove an awn on your own, but do not attempt this if doing so will make it worse.
 If the awn is mostly above the surface of the dog's skin, you can use tweezers to gently and slowly pull it out.
-You'll need to keep your dog calm while doing this to prevent a piece of the awn breaking off and stuck inside your dog.
-Clean the area with and put some antibiotic ointment on it to prevent infection.
+You'll need to keep your dog calm while doing this to prevent a piece of the awn from breaking off and becoming lodged inside your dog's skin.

 When You Should Not Remove an Awn

 If the awn is deeply embedded inside the skin and it's clear you won't be able to pull it out without breaking it, it's time to go to a veterinary clinic.
 Veterinary hospitals have precise instruments designed to safely probe and remove foreign material like grass awns.
 Additionally, a grass awn lodged in your pet's eye, nose, ears, or genitals may cause more harm if removed without the appropriate skills or tools.
 Immediately head to your vet if the grass awn is embedded in one of those particularly sensitive areas.
 Your pet may have to undergo sedation in order to remove these awns safely.